-2.9.2.
+2.19.1.
 Effect of the Take

-In Section 2.7, NMFS determined that the level of anticipated take, coupled with other effects of the Proposed Action, is not likely to jeopardize the continued existence of the MCR or Snake River Basin Steelhead DPSs or result in the destruction or adverse modification of their designated critical habitat.
+In Section 2.16, NMFS determined that the level of anticipated take, coupled with other effects of the Proposed Action, is not likely to jeopardize the continued existence of the MCR or Snake River Basin Steelhead DPSs or result in the destruction or adverse modification of their designated critical habitat.

-2.9.3.
+2.19.2.
 Reasonable and Prudent Measures

-"Reasonable and prudent measures" are nondiscretionary measures to minimize the amount or extent of incidental take (50 CFR 402.02).
+"Reasonable and prudent measures" are measures to minimize the amount or extent of incidental take (50 CFR 402.02).
+These measures are nondiscretionary.
 NMFS concludes that the following reasonable and prudent measures are necessary and appropriate to minimize incidental take.

-- 1. The USFWS LSRCP shall ensure that the applicants' activities as described for the Touchet Endemic Steelhead Program are consistent with the funder's portion of the Proposed Action. - 2.
+- 1. The USFWS LSRCP shall ensure that the applicants' activities as described for the Touchet Endemic Steelhead Program and the Touchet River Spring Chinook Salmon Program are consistent with the funder's portion of the Proposed Action. - 2.
 The NMFS shall ensure that the applicants follow all conditions specified in each authorization issued as well as guidelines specified in this opinion for their respective programs. - 3.
-The NMFS shall ensure that the applicants provide reports to SFD annually for all hatchery programs and associated RM&E.
+The NMFS shall ensure that the applicants provide reports to SFD annually for all hatchery programs and associated RM&E. - 4.
+The BPA shall review and approve ODFW, CTUIR, and WDFW activities as described in the annual statements of work for the Umatilla Steelhead and Walla Walla Spring Chinook

-4. The BPA shall review and approve ODFW, CTUIR, and WDFW activities as described in the annual statements of work for the Umatilla Steelhead and Walla Walla Spring Chinook Salmon programs including associated RM&E, to ensure they are consistent with the BPA-funded portion of the Proposed Action.
+Salmon programs including associated RM&E, to ensure they are consistent with the BPA-funded portion of the Proposed Action.

-2.9.4.
+2.19.3.
 Terms and Conditions

-The terms and conditions described below are non-discretionary, and the federal action agencies must comply with them in order to implement the reasonable and prudent measures (50 CFR 402.14).
-Action Agencies have a continuing duty to monitor the impacts of incidental take and must report the progress of the action and its impact on the species as specified in this incidental take statement (50 CFR 402.14).
+The terms and conditions described below are non-discretionary, and the federal action agencies must comply with them in order to implement the reasonable and prudent measures (50 CFR 402.14(i)).
+Action Agencies have a continuing duty to monitor the impacts of incidental take and must report the progress of the action and its impact on the species as specified in this incidental take statement (50 CFR 402.14(i)).
 If the entity to whom a term and condition is directed does not comply, protective coverage for the Proposed Action would likely lapse.